javoire/dyslexia-friendly/README.md

 ### Popup only

 Run the devserver.
 However, any messages to background or content scripts will not be sent (as those scripts don't exist in this mode).
-The devserver is useful for layout and styling.
+The devserver is useful for tweaking layout and styling of the popup.

 ```
 $ yarn start